 Arrival at the Academy

 Pupils are welcome to arrive from 8.20am when the school gates will open.
 Children must be accompanied by an adult.
 Please remain with your child until the bell rings.
-The safety of your child remains your responsibility until the academy day begins.
+The safety of your child remains your responsibility until the school day begins.
 Children will line up outside their classrooms at 8.30am.
 Please say goodbye to children at this point.

-The time before the academy opens is used by the teachers to prepare the day’s work or meet with parents/carers or colleagues.
+The time before the school opens is used by the teachers to prepare the day’s work or meet with parents/carers or colleagues.
 Therefore, individual staff will not be available to help pupils before 8.30am (unless in breakfast club).

 Please note, any child who is late for school twice in one week will lose their privileges that week and may receive a sanction.